-Sidewalks and crosswalks shall have a minimum gradient of one (1) percent and a maximum gradient of ten (10) percent.
+Sidewalks and crosswalks shall have a minimum gradient of one percent (1%) and a maximum gradient of ten percent (10%).
 Handicapped access, ramp gradients, railing requirements and treatment of pavement surfacing shall comply with applicable requirements of the Pennsylvania Department of Labor and Industry and the Americans with Disabilities Act of 1990 or equivalent.